Sigiriya Gardens, Ponds and Palaces

 Boulder Gardens

-The Sigiriya Boulder Gardens were built by King Kasyapa 1600 years ago and cover an area along the entire western side of the Sigiriya rock.
+The Sigiriya Boulder Gardens were built by King Kashyapa 1600 years ago and cover an area along the entire western side of the Sigiriya rock.
 It was intentionally organic and designed to create an illusion of natural harmony.
 Features are juxtaposed in irregular ways to strike the eye and create beautiful soothing compositions.

 A number of boulders have rock shelters beneath them.
 Most of these shelters were originally constructed by Buddhist atheists from as early as the third century BC.
 Some contain inscriptions recording the names of patrons who donated them to the local monks.
 A noticeable feature of these shelters is the presence of drip-ledges, which prevent rainwater from flowing down into the caves.
-These shelters had been abandoned by the time Kasyapa moved to Sigiriya.
-Kasyapa's architects and landscapers cleverly incorporated these caves into their grand design, enhancing and decorating them to provide a surreal environment consistent with a paradise garden.
+These shelters had been abandoned by the time Kashyapa moved to Sigiriya.
+Kashyapa's architects and landscapers cleverly incorporated these caves into their grand design, enhancing and decorating them to provide a surreal environment consistent with a paradise garden.
 On top of almost every boulder was built a pavilion of some sort of wood and masonry with tiled roofs.
 The hollow indentations, visible on these boulders today, are the tell-tale remains of footings incised into the rock for the foundations for these structures.

 Some of the key features are the Cobra Hood Cave with an interesting motif on its ceiling, the King's Audience Hall with its huge stone throne hewn entirely from the rock and the Cistern Rock with a large water tank carved deep into the rock.